SophieCXT/Joint-caching-and-routing-with-any-topology/readme.md

-# Attack Resilience of Cache Replacement Policies: Code and Data for Experiments in Mininet
+# Joint caching and routing with any topology: developed poly-time algorithms with approx. guarantees to minimize total cost, formulated as MILP, NP-hard.

 **cite** contains a attack resilience analysis implementation for our [paper](https://nsrg.cse.psu.edu/tbd).
 If you find this code useful in your research, please consider citing:

-    @INPROCEEDINGS{Xie22INFOCOM,
+    @INPROCEEDINGS{Xie22ICDCS,
-      author = { Tian Xie and Ting He and Patrick McDaniel and Quinn Burke}, title = {Joint Caching and Routing in Software-Defined Cache Networks}, booktitle = {IEEE INFOCOM},
+      author = { Tian Xie and Ting He and Patrick McDaniel and Quinn Burke}, title = {Joint Caching and Routing in Cache Networks with Arbitrary Topology}, booktitle = {IEEE ICDCS},
       year = {2022},
-      month = {May}
+      month = {July}
     }

 This code was tested on Matlab R2019a.